 Chesapeake Bay TMDL Action Plan

-The City completed a Chesapeake Bay TMDL Action Plan that details the means and methods to meet the Phase I (5%) target reductions for nitrogen, phosphorus and sediment from stormwater runoff that must be implemented no later than the end of the current 5-year MS4 permit period (by June 30, 2018).
+The City completed a Chesapeake Bay TMDL Action Plan that details the means and methods to meet the Phase I (5%) target reductions for nitrogen, phosphorus and sediment from stormwater runoff that must be implemented no later than the end of the current 5-year MS4 permit period (June 30, 2018).
 The Draft Chesapeake Bay TMDL Phase I (5%) Action Plan was posted for public comment during June 2015.
 The comment-response table and the final Chesapeake Bay TMDL 5% Action Plan can be found below.

 On January 13, 2001, the City Council adopted the Water Quality Management Supplement to the Master Plan.
 The Northern Virginia Region Commission (NVRC), in close collaboration with Alexandria’s Department of Transportation and Environmental Services, prepared the document.
 The Water Quality Management Supplement emphasizes Alexandria’s water and habitat resources; focuses on water quality impacts, and directs the City, through specific initiatives, to preserve our existing resources and reclaim and better manage our watersheds.